gorpapyan2/Ararat-Oil/docs/accessibility.md

 - Focus is visually apparent with a clear outline
 - Skip-to-content link allows keyboard users to bypass navigation
 - Focus trapping in modals and dialogs to prevent keyboard traps
+- Table rows can be navigated with arrow keys, with Enter to view details

 ### Screen Reader Support